deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18745/index.md

 > </details>

-> Table 2 presents the performance comparison of various models and methods on the RULER benchmark, showing their effective sequence lengths and scores on different tasks.
+> Table 2 presents the performance comparison of various models and methods on the RULER benchmark, focusing on the effective context length achieved at a sequence length of 128K.

 {{< table-caption >}}